GOP divided over how to handle Trump indictment

 Bragg has come under fire from Republican lawmakers for circulating a memo to prosecutors in January of last year advising them to only seek prison sentences for the most serious crimes.

-His record of downgrading 52 percent of the felony cases in his jurisdiction down to misdemeanors and winning convictions in just over 50 percent of felony cases has also drawn criticism.
+His record of downgrading 52 percent of the felony cases in his jurisdiction down to misdemeanors and winning convictions in just more than 50 percent of felony cases has also drawn criticism.

 “How can President Trump avoid prosecution in New York?” asked Sen. Lindsey Graham (S.C.), the top-ranking Republican on the Senate Judiciary Committee, in a tweet Thursday.

-“On the way to the DA’s office on Tuesday, Trump should smash some window, rob a few shops and punch a cop.
+“On the way to the DA’s office on Tuesday, Trump should smash some windows, rob a few shops and punch a cop.
 He would be released IMMEDIATELY!” he wrote in a follow-up tweet.

 Even Republicans who aren’t viewed as staunch Trump allies see it as good politics to rally to his defense given Bragg’s record in New York and the support from Color of Change PAC, a group that accepted money from financier George Soros.